-x: a vector of values for which the histogram is desired.

-breaks: one of:

-a character string (in double quotes) naming an algorithm to compute the number of cells a single number giving the number of cells for the histogram prob: logical; if FALSE, the histogram graphic is a representation of frequencies, the 'counts' component of the result; if TRUE, relative frequencies ("probabilities"), component 'density', are plotted.
+''' x: a vector of values for which the histogram is desired. breaks: one of: a character string (in double quotes) naming an algorithm to compute the number of cells The default for 'breaks' is '"Sturges"': Other names for which algorithms are supplied are '"Scott"' and '"FD"' a single number giving the number of cells for the histogram prob: logical; if FALSE, the histogram graphic is a representation of frequencies, the 'counts' component of the result; if TRUE, relative frequencies ("probabilities"), component 'density', are plotted. main: the title for the histogram '''